 Are invisible fences for cats effective?

 Besides this, you should also consider your cat’s temperament and health conditions before choosing a fence.
 Cats are extremely sensitive, and electric stimulation sometimes can cause too much stress.
-Even it’s only a mild sensation, it can be painful and even harmful for your pet if he has any problems with the heart.
+Even if it’s only a mild sensation, it can be painful and even harmful for your pet if he has any problems with the heart.
 So before buying an invisible fence, you should make sure you can choose the level of correction strength or have a possibility to switch it off.

 Benefits of invisible fence for cats